HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

     ])
 ```

-We can now an run the system by executing `run.sh` and check
+We can now an run the system by executing `./run.sh` and check
-the output relation `has_spouse`. `run.sh` will run the full pipeline with all
+the output relation `has_spouse`. `./run.sh` will run the full pipeline with all
 extractors.
 If you only want to run the new
 extractor, refer to the [Pipeline section in Extras](walkthrough-extras.html#pipelines).